Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 They also have two heated pools – one of which is brand new and surrounded by lush greenery and gardens.
 So relaxing!

 One of the more well-known resorts on the island, this gorgeous hotel has an amazing reputation for a reason.
 The rooms and suites are impeccably maintained, and there are several choices for entertainment or restaurants on-site.
+Check out the latest prices and more details.

 Between the Camp Hyatt for kids ages 5-12, penguin and koi fish feedings for the younger ones, and an on-site luau, there is literally something for everyone.